Stella-055/Internet-world/Internet_world.md

 * performing any JavaScript code that exists on the webpage
 * After the webpage has been entirely displayed, you can now engage with it by pressing links, typing text, or interacting with other features on the webpage.

-In conclusion, I hope that this short blog has given you a better understanding of everything that occurs "under the hood" when you type www.google.com into your browser and press Enter.You are
+In conclusion, I hope that this short blog has given you a better understanding of everything that occurs "under the hood" when you type www.google.com into your browser and press Enter.